Simellow/alx_capstone_project/README.md

 **Interaction:**

-Creating Tasks: Users can create new tasks by entering task details such as task name, category, due date, and priority level into input fields provided in the user interface.
+Add/Creating Tasks: Users can create new tasks by entering task details such as task name, category, due date, and priority level into input fields provided in the user interface.

 Editing Tasks: To edit a task, users can click on the task element to access the task details, make necessary modifications, and save the changes.